garmeeh/next-seo/README.md

 }
 ```

-To work properly, `DefaultSeo` should be placed above (before) `Component` due to behavior of Next.js internals.
+To work properly, `DefaultSeo` should be placed above (before) `Component` due to the behavior of Next.js internals.

 Alternatively, you can also create a config file to store default values such as `next-seo.config.js`